$OIDC^2$: Open Identity Certification with OpenID Connect: Related Technologies

-Although SSI is now being rolled out for government use cases, there are still open issues regarding usability \cite{Sartor2022}\cite{Zaeem2021} and identity recovery \cite{Zhou2019}.
-Since the private key is a long-term key that could be leaked during its lifetime, the system requires a key revocation list.
-But as argued by Ronald L. Rivest more htan two decades ago \cite{Rivest1998}, revocation lists should be avoided for security reasons.
-Modern technologies such as Hardware Security Modules (HSM) or Trusted Platform Modules (TPM) address this problem by protecting the private key inside the hardware.
+\jp{Although \ac{ssi} is now being adopted for some government use cases, there are still issues with usability \cite{Sartor2022}\cite{Zaeem2021} and identity recovery \cite{Zhou2019}.} \jp{These stem from manual key management by users who are unaware of their responsibilities, and the entirely new concept of operation.} Since the private key is a long-term key that could be leaked during its lifetime, the system requires a key revocation list.
+But as argued by Ronald L. Rivest more \jp{than} two decades ago \cite{Rivest1998}, revocation lists should be avoided for security reasons.
+Modern technologies such as \ac{hsm} or \ac{tpm} address this problem by protecting the private key inside the hardware.
 Here, the private key cannot be exported and can only be used for signing after the platform integrity has been verified and the user has been authenticated.
-This creates problems when a user wants to use VCs from other devices.
-In addition, if the device is lost or broken, the user needs a recovery method for the private key and DID that must be configured in advance.
+This creates problems when a user wants to use \acp{vc} from other devices. \jp{Additionally}, if the device is lost or broken, the user needs a recovery method for the private key and \ac{did} that must be configured in advance.

-OIDC² does not have these problems.
-It uses short-lived ephemeral key pairs and ICTs, requires no specific hardware or software platform, and leverages existing account recovery capabilities.
-Compared to SSI approaches, it does not require currently rarely deployed frameworks such as installed wallet apps, issued VCs, and a huge amount of implemented new standards.
-Instead, OIDC² requires a small extension of OPs to use existing OIDC accounts.
-In contrast, the ICT may also contain claims that the issuing OP is not a trusted source of, which will be discovered in \sect{trust_relationship}.
+\ac{oidc²} does not have these problems.
+It uses short-lived ephemeral key pairs and \acp{ict} \jp{that do not require a} specific hardware or software platform. \jp{It also leverages existing account recovery capabilities and the familiar sign-in user authentication concept}.
+Compared to \ac{ssi} approaches, it does not require currently rarely deployed frameworks such as installed wallet apps, issued \acp{vc}, and a huge amount of implemented new standards.
+Instead, \ac{oidc²} requires a small extension of \acp{op} to use existing \ac{oidc} accounts.
+In contrast, the \ac{ict} may also contain claims that the issuing \ac{op} is not a trusted source of, which will be discovered in \sect{trust_relationship}.